fraawlen/cassette/README.md

 - conditionals
 - child file inclusion

-The library is free and open-source software licensed under the [LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
-It's made to run on modern POSIX-compliant systems, and except for the compiler and build system, is not dependent on third-party software.

-For more information about the language features, syntax and spec, [check out this page](./doc/spec.md).
+For more information about the language usage, features and syntax check out the [full language spec](./doc/spec.md).

 Dependencies
 ------------